kwonowk/store-sales-forecast_kaggle/README.md

 Tools used are highlighted in `pre-formatting`

 0. Exploratory Data Analysis
   -  Using `pandas` and `matplotlib`
 1. Univariate forecast by using SARIMA
   - Auto-ARIMA (in `pmdarima`) applied to individual product family in each store.
   -  Submission score 0.45655
 2. Multivariate forecast by using SARIMAX
   - Auto-ARIMA (in `pmdarima`) applied to individual product family in each store, with promotion, national holidays, and oil price as exogenous variables.
   - Submission score 0.47397
 3. Machine Learning technique
   - `HistGradientBoostingRegressor` (in `scikit-learn`) used for prediction, with promotion, national holidays, and oil price as variables.
   - Dates tranformed using teigonometric features to indicate seasonal and cyclical characteristic of data, which are :
-  1)Day in a given year
+    1) Day in a given year
-  2)Day in a given month and
+    2) Day in a given month and
-  3)Day in a given week
+    3) Day in a given week
   - Lag features of 3-day lags used with window rolling prediction
   - Submission score 3.28478

 ## Takeaways and limitation